 1. Monthly Recurring Revenue (MRR)

 Because SaaS companies are usually subscription-based, the Monthly Recurring Revenue (MRR) is the lifeblood of their business model.
-It’s an important metric to keep tabs on as it helps you forecast your income and ensure that your daily operations are running smoothly.
+It’s among the important SaaS growth metrics as it helps keep tabs on as it helps you forecast your income and ensure that your daily operations are running smoothly.
 It’s a single and consistent number to track alongside your subscriptions, sales, pricing plans and billing cycles.

 MRR gives a good overview on the number of customers you’re gaining and losing.
 What is more, it presents a relatively easy way to summarize the earnings you receive from paying customers each month.